5 Coat Warning Signs of Illness in Dogs & Cats

 Owners can keep tracking simple: one note per day plus a weekly photo from the same angle.
 The goal is not perfection; it is to see whether itch becomes smoother and more consistent with a plan, or whether it remains volatile.
 Bringing this log to the appointment helps the vet judge whether the main driver is allergy, infection, pain, or a mixed picture.

-When owners search “jak inhibitor cats,” they often find dog-focused discussions and assume the same options exist for cats.
-The reality is that feline approvals and dosing guidance lag behind, so any JAK-inhibitor approach is typically off-label and must be vet-managed.
-Controlled safety work in cats has evaluated oclacitinib under monitored conditions, including bloodwork surveillance, which supports why supervision matters rather than casual sharing of leftover medication (Lopes, 2019).
+When owners search “jak inhibitor cats,” they usually find dog-focused options and assume the same exist for cats.
+They mostly don't.
+Feline approvals and dosing guidance lag behind dogs, so any JAK-inhibitor approach is typically off-label and must be vet-managed.
+Controlled safety work in cats has evaluated oclacitinib under monitored conditions, including bloodwork surveillance — which is exactly why supervision matters rather than casual sharing of leftover medication (Lopes, 2019).

-In the home, off-label care should never start with a pill swap.
-Owners can instead prepare by listing all current medications and supplements, noting vaccine timing, and reporting any history of recurrent infections.
-Cats that go outdoors, live with multiple pets, or have chronic dental disease may have different risk considerations.
-This is the point where a vet-guided model protects the cat’s resilience while still addressing itch.
+Off-label care should never start with a pill swap.
+Prepare instead: list every current medication and supplement, note vaccine timing, and report any history of recurrent infections.
+Cats that go outdoors, live with multiple pets, or have chronic dental disease may carry different risk considerations.
+This is the point where a vet-guided plan protects your cat's resilience while still addressing the itch.

 “Overgrooming can be the loudest itch sign in a quiet cat.”